The Simpsons Logo

 The Simpsons Logo 1987

-The first logo of The Simpsons had a curved shape.
-The arch was formed by the name of the animated series, made up of letters of individual design.
-Their visual style was snaggy, like the very life of the family they represented.
+The first logo of The Simpsons was curved.
+The arch was formed from the name of the animated series, composed of individually designed letters.
+Their visual style was snaggly, like the very life of the family they represented.
 The characters had varying heights and leg lengths as if they had been written carelessly by hand.
-They were in upper case and bold.
+They were in uppercase and bold.
 Below them was the phrase “By Matt Groening,” arranged in a similar design but stretched horizontally.
 The main color scheme was black on white.

 1989 – today